Policy and Targets

 Primary and Secondary Legislation and Regulation

 The EPA issues and updates the NSPS under section 111 of the Clean Air Act, 1990.
 Title 40 CFR Subpart OOOO, issued in 2012, commonly known as Quad-O, focuses on the emissions of volatile organic compounds from onshore oil and gas facilities for which construction, modification, or reconstruction commenced after August 23, 2011, and on or before September 18, 2015.
 In 2016, Quad-O was amended with Subpart OOOOa for onshore facilities for which construction, modification, or reconstruction commenced after September 18, 2015.
 These amendments added GHGs, including methane leaks from hydraulically fractured oil well completions and most midstream sources.
 In 2020, the EPA rescinded most of the new restrictions following an Executive Order from President Trump in 2017.
-It is expected to annul 2020 changes and develop new methane regulations in response to an Executive Order from President Biden.
+In response to an Executive Order from President Biden, the EPA issued new regulations in November 2021 and revised them based on feedback from stakeholders in November 2022.
+The new rule proposes Subparts OOOOb and OOOOc to strengthen the coverage of methane and volatile organic compound emissions.
+Subpart OOOOb proposes standards for emission sources previously not regulated and for facilities that commenced construction, modification, or reconstruction after November 15, 2021.
+Subpart OOOOc offers guidelines to states to limit methane emissions from oil and gas facilities existing on or before November 15, 2021.
+The new rule is to be finalized by the end of 2023.

 Legislative Jurisdictions